 Delicious sour rye soup |

 Late afternoon the next day August 22, our last day in Warsaw, we took a 4 hour foodie tour – this one included dinner.
-Before we met up with the guide Lindsay had to dash back to our apartment to get new batteries for his hearing aides – he It wasn’t the first time we had been locked out of our accommodation.
-They disable the door codes a number of times and we wasted many hours waiting for them to restore them.
-It was our worst experience with accommodation to that point and we weren’t very happy.
+Before we met up with the guide Lindsay had to dash back to our apartment to get new batteries for his hearing aides – but he couldnt get it!
+It wasn’t the first time we had been locked out of our accommodation.
+They disabled the door codes a number of times and we wasted many hours waiting for them to be restored.
+Wrasw was our worst experience with accommodation to that point in our travels and we weren’t very happy.
 However …..

 |